mjucker/pv_atmos/README.md

 Python scripting for scientific visualization software [ParaView](http://www.paraview.org).
-In particular, pv_atmos contains routines for visualizing data from geophysical netCDF data.
+In particular, pv_atmos contains routines for visualizing data from geophysical netCDF data, and the capability to show arbitrary axes and labels (linear and logarithmic axes).

 This package is described in an open access peer-reviewed article:
 Jucker, M 2014.
 Scientific Visualisation of Atmospheric Data with ParaView.